yasin2343jaberynsar/ArcEngine/README.md

 **v0.0.2.8.5** — Alpha development release.
 The API is actively being built and refined.
 Everything is subject to change.

+## Why I'm Building Arc Engine

+Millions of developers still enjoy writing C — the language that built the world.

+I'm one of them.
+I love C for its simplicity, transparency, and control.
+But when I looked for a 2D game engine that was:

+- Written in **pure C**
+- **Fast** and **lightweight**
+- **Transparent** — no hidden magic
+- **Easy to use** — even for beginners

+…I couldn't find one.

+So I built Arc Engine.

+Arc is for **me** — and for anyone who loves C. But it's also designed to be **approachable**.
+The API is clean, the Agent catches common mistakes, and the documentation (when it's ready) will be beginner‑friendly.

+You don't need to be a C expert to use Arc.
+You just need to be willing to learn.

 License
 MIT — free to use, modify, and distribute.